Parents, should you hire a financial aid counselor? Three financial aid counselors share financial aid tips for college students.

 “Ask qualifying questions of the person you’re working with,” says Jason Youngblood, president of National College Planners in Thousand Oaks, California.
 “The financial aid advisor should know that the US Department of Education rules and regulations are different from the IRS, and know that sometimes information conflicts.
 Work with someone who is qualified and a can do a systemic audit of the financial aid file before it is submitted.”

-Edmit: What should families expect to budget for working with a financial aid coach or consultant?
+Edmit: What should parents expect to budget for working with a financial aid coach or consultant?

 “For working with a financial aid advisor, families should budget a range from $995 to $1500,” says Youngblood.
 But because services will vary widely across consultants and clients, shop around with a few financial aid experts to get quotes for services, and then do an apples-to-apples comparison based on your budget and expected outcomes.